OmniOpsLLC/omniopsllc.github.io/docs/about.markdown

 ## Our Values
 ### Practical Solutions
-We focus on developing practical solutions to every day problems so you the user can focus on whats really important.
+We focus on developing practical solutions that will solve simple problems you face everyday.
 ### Fast Development
-We develop and push out builds quickly to test their funcitonality and determine if their is a viable use or not.
+We focus on quick monthly builds to quickly build and test solutions.
 ### Free and Open
-Our solutions are always open-source and available for free in some capacity.
-Life changing products should not be limited to those with disposable income.
+Our solutions will always be open-source and the code available for free to individuals.
+### Education
+We document and post the creation process of our products so you can learn and grow with us.